nlietzow/german-rap-analysis/README.md

 ## Abstract

 Rap music is one of the most influential contemporary music genres with a huge societal significance.
-Existing analyses of rap often rely on self-performed web scraping approaches and do not take popularity of songs into account.
-In this work, we contribute a novel dataset for German rap lyrics analysis, comprising 13,997 songs that achieved high chart positions during the years 2015-2023.
+Existing analyses of rap often rely on surveys or web scraping approaches that do not take popularity of songs into account.
+In this work, we contribute a novel dataset for German rap lyrics analysis, comprising 13,997 songs that achieved high chart positions between the years 2015-2023.
 Each song is further annotated with moderation labels, reflecting the presence of harassment, violence, sexuality, hate and self-harm, enabling analysis of harmful or explicit content within German rap.
-The proposed dataset opens up the possibility to explore individual artists’ lyrical styles as well as the temporal development of German rap.
-The data and code are made publicly available for further research1.
+The proposed dataset opens up the possibility to explore individual artists' lyrical styles as well as the temporal development of German rap.

 ## Setup